radius-project/docs/docs/content/guides/recipes/howto-private-registry/index.md

 ## Step 2: Define a secret store resource

 Configure a [Radius Secret Store]({{< ref "/guides/author-apps/secrets/overview" >}}) with the personal access token or username + password you previously created, which has access to your private git repository.
-Define a the namespace for the cluster that will contain your [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the `resource` property.
+Define the namespace for the cluster that will contain your [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the `resource` property.

 > While this example shows a Radius-managed secret store where Radius creates the underlying secrets infrastructure, you can also bring your own existing secrets.
 Refer to the [secrets documentation]({{< ref "/guides/author-apps/secrets/overview" >}}) for more information.